hexcowboy/spaceship-git-name/README.md

 To install this plugin you need to source it from your `.zshrc`

 1. Save `spaceship-git-name.sh` to your home folder (`~`)
-2. In your `.zshrc`, source the plugin before you initialize spaceship
+2. In your `.zshrc`, source the plugin before you initialize spaceship.
+You can rename the file to anything you want.
 ```
-. ~/.spaceship.sh # <------ Add this line before the following!
+. ~/spaceship-git-name.sh # <------ Add this line before the following!
 autoload -U promptinit; promptinit
 prompt spaceship
 ```